Leixb/jutge_cli/README.rst

 -  ``--regex MY_REGEX`` Regex used to extract codes from filenames
 -  ``--cookie MY_COOKIE`` Cookie used to connect to `jutge.org <https://jutge.org>`_
 -  ``--database FOLDER`` Change database location
--  ``--no-download`` Do not attempt to download anything when not found in database
+-  ``--no-download`` If this flag is provided, jutge_cli will not attempt to connect to the internet

 Commands